Alena2020/the_witcher/README.md

 #### - Swiper Slider JS

 ## Demo: https://alena2020.github.io/the_witcher/
-## 🐺 Адаптивный промо-сайт к сериалу «Ведьмак».
+## 🐺 Adaptive promo site for the TV series "The Witcher".